hongkim9815/wand_gadget_project/README.md

 sources/*                   image sources for the project

-test                        testfiles to check some functions or features of Raspberry Pi /api.py                   a test for API on our platform "magicoding.io" /autostart_led_blink.py   a test for autostart and led /button.py                a test for button
+test                        testfiles to check some functions or features of Raspberry Pi /alpha.py                 a test for alpha channel of transparent png image file /api.py                   a test for API on our platform "magicoding.io" /autostart_led_blink.py   a test for autostart and led /button.py                a test for button